 Advantages: Ion exchange softeners offer all the advantages of truly soft water for the whole house.

 Disadvantages: The main drawbacks with ion exchange softeners are that they're expensive to buy, costly to run and can take up quite a bit of room (normally on the kitchen).
 A further drawback is that treated water contains sodium (salt).
 That said, they produce truly soft water and issues with sodium in the water can be resolved by leaving one outlet in the house untreated.
-Alternatively, consider buying a distiller from H2O Labs to get the purest water you can drink.

 What they do: Carbon resin filters use an ion exchange resin to remove hardness minerals from the water in a similar manner to mechanical water softeners.
 In filter jugs and in some filter taps, the softened water is then passed through an activated carbon (charcoal) filter to remove chlorine and other chemicals.